Can Ozempic Be Used To Treat Addiction?

 Weight loss is Ozempic’s most common off-label use, and people who take the drug for this use report that it has noticeably curbed their appetite.

-Recent client testimonials are documenting curbed addictive behaviors after taking Ozempic, but what does it mean for the future of semaglutide as a treatment for substance abuse?
+Recent client testimonials are documenting curbed addictive behaviors after taking Ozempic, but what does it mean for the future of semaglutide as a treatment for substance use disorder?

 More evidence is showing that GLP-1 receptors are involved in the neurobiology of addiction, and GLP agonists directly influence the brain’s dopamine reward center to reduce cravings.

-Further testing is necessary to confirm these studies, but many researchers are speaking positively about the future of semaglutide as a substance abuse medication.
+Further testing is necessary to confirm these studies, but many researchers are speaking positively about the future of semaglutide as a substance use disorder medication.

 Does Ozempic Have Potential As A Depression Treatment?